BitcoinCacheMachine/BitcoinCacheMachine/README.md

 **IMPORTANT!** BCM is brand new and unstable, only use testnet coins!
 Builds will be formally tagged once a stable proof-of-concept has been created.
 The master branch represents the most up-to-date stable, and tested, version of BCM.

-Although the end-state of BCM is an operationally privacy-centric data center,

 ```YOU ASSUME ALL RISK IN USING THIS SOFTWARE!!!```

 ## Why Bitcoin Cache Machine Exists